Background pattern

 Patients on dialysis:

-If you need hemodialysis, you will receive a lower dose:
+If you require hemodialysis, you will receive a lower dose:

-- 1 g of cefepima on the first day of treatment and, from then on, 500 mg of cefepima/day on subsequent days, except in the case of recurrent fever in patients with deficient defenses against infections (neutropenia).
-In this case, the dose is 1 g/day.
+• 1 g of cefepime on the first day of treatment and, thereafter, 500 mg of cefepime/day on subsequent days for all injections, except in the case of febrile episodes in patients with deficient defenses against infections (neutropenia), in which case the dose is 1 g/day.

-In patients with renal insufficiency receiving continuous peritoneal dialysis (peritoneal dialysis), the following dosage recommendation is recommended:
+In patients with renal insufficiency receiving continuous peritoneal dialysis, the following dosage recommendation is suggested:

-A dose of 50 mg/kg of body weight in the case of children 2 months to 12 years of age or a dose of 30 mg/kg of body weight in the case of children 1-2 months of age, which is equivalent to an adult dose of 2 g.
+A dose of 50 mg/kg body weight in the case of children from 2 months to 12 years of age or a dose of 30 mg/kg body weight in the case of children from 1-2 months of age, which is equivalent to a dose of 2 g in adults.

-Therefore, the same prolongation of the dosing interval or reduction of the dose as in adults is recommended, according to the following tables.
+Therefore, the same prolongation of the dose interval or reduction of the dose as in adults is recommended, according to the following tables.

-Children 2 months of age to 40 kg of body weight (around 12 years):
+Children from 2months of age to 40kg body weight (around 12years):

-Single dose of cefepima (mg/kg of body weight)/dosing interval
+Single dose of cefepime (mg/kg body weight)/dose interval

 Creatinine clearance